Judges in Catalonia have made their decision to the request for a curfew extension

-The Superior Court of Justice of Catalonia (TSJC) has today, Thursday, July 29, endorsed the extension of the current night curfew that the Generalitat had requested to be applied until August 6 in 162 municipalities of Catalonia, maintaining the limitation of meetings to a maximum of ten people to combat the spread of the coronavirus.
+The Superior Court of Justice of Catalonia (TSJC) has today, Thursday, July 29, endorsed the extension of the current night curfew that the Generalitat had requested to be applied until August 6 in 163 municipalities of Catalonia, maintaining the limitation of meetings to a maximum of ten people to combat the spread of the coronavirus, having added one more municipality to the list this week, Castell-Platja d’Aro.

 With their decision, the contentious chamber of the Catalan high court concluded that the measures proposed by the Generalitat are “necessary, suitable and proportionate” in view of the “serious situation” and the “imminent risk of progression of the pandemic” with “serious affectation” of the sanitary system.